 The Chebeague Loop

 Catch the mail boat from Casco Bay Lines and cruise among the islands of Casco Bay.
-On Chebeague spend the day exploring the island, it is approximately 10 miles around the island, and return to Portland via the Casco Bay ferry.
-Summer Feet Cycling offers a self guided package featuring bike rentals, ferry tickets and a gift card towards lunch at the award winning Chebeague Island Inn.
+On Chebeague spend the day exploring the island, which is approximately 10 miles around the island, and return to Portland via the Casco Bay ferry.
+Summer Feet Cycling offers a self-guided Maine cycling package featuring bike rentals, ferry tickets and a gift card for lunch at the award-winning Chebeague Island Inn.

 Chebeague Island, Cousins Island, and Falmouth

 This version includes a little more cycling.
 Like the other Chebeague Island Tour, this tour begins by riding the Casco Bay Ferry to Chebeague Island.
-After cycling on Chebeague you hop a ferry to Cousins Island and then cycle back on the mainland to Portland.
+After cycling on Chebeague, hop a ferry to Cousins Island and then cycle back on the mainland to Portland.
 Total mileage 26 miles

 Portland to Bailey Island

-There are number of places to mountain bike in and around Portland.
+There are a number of places to mountain bike in and around Portland.
 Thank you to Jim Tasse of the Bicycle Coalition of Maine for providing this information.
-Many of the Portland Trails trails allow mountain biking, most of the rides are fairly short but very scenic.
+Many of the Portland Trails trails allow mountain biking.
+Most of the rides are pretty short but very scenic.
 Some more popular options are:

 The Evergreen (easy)

-Established in 1855, Evergreen Cemetery ‘s 239 acres make it the second- largest cemetery in Maine .
-It has a number of noteworthy headstones and is on the National Register of Historic Places.
+Established in 1855, Evergreen Cemetery‘s 239 acres make it the second-largest cemetery in Maine.
+It has several noteworthy headstones and is on the National Register of Historic Places.
 The cemetery has a park area with four ponds and a network of wooded trails.
-Maps are available at the cemetery office, which is open 7:00a.m. – 3:30p.m. weekdays.
-The cemetery is open daily 7:00a.m.-4:30p.m
+Maps are available at the cemetery office, which is open 7:00 a.m. – 3:30 p.m. on weekdays.
+The cemetery is open daily 7:00 a.m.-4:30p.m

-The cemetery features a network of moderately sloping trails, some paved, others left natural.
+The cemetery features a network of moderately sloping trails, some paved and others left natural.
 Trails connect across Stevens Avenue to Baxter Woods.

 The Fore River Sanctuary (easy to moderate)

-This 85-acre preserve is the home of Jewell Falls, Portland‘s only natural waterfall, as well as the site of the former Cumberland and Oxford Canal.
+This 85-acre preserve is the home of Jewell Falls, Portland‘s only natural waterfall, and the site of the former Cumberland and Oxford Canal.
 The lowland area, where salt and freshwater marsh meet, provides great bird-watching opportunities.
-Red oak and white pine contribute to a habitat for many songbirds and small mammals in the upland area.
+Red oak and white pine provide a habitat for many songbirds and small mammals in the upland area.
 The land around the falls was donated to Portland Trails by the family of Tom Jewell, one of Portland Trails’ founders.
 Open from dawn to dusk, year-round.

 15 Minutes from Portland